Hazard Mitigation Grant Program (HMGP) - APPLICATION PERIOD NOW OPEN

-2) Communities must be participating in the National Flood Insurance Program (NFIP), if a special flood hazard area (SFHA) has been identified in the community and if the proposed project is located within the SFHA.
+2) Communities must be in good standing with the National Flood Insurance Program (NFIP), if a special flood hazard area (SFHA) has been identified in the community and if the proposed project is located within the SFHA.
 Please contact the Agency of Natural Resources state floodplain coordinator, Rob Evans (email@example.com) for additional information on applying for NFIP membership.

-3) VEM is now requesting that HMGP applicant towns have a Local Emergency Operations Plan (EOP) in place.
-If a town currently lacks an EOP, applications will be accepted but funds may not be released until the local EOP is in place.
-For assistance with EOP development, towns may contact their local Regional Planning Commission.
+3) Communities must have an adopted Local Emergency Operations Plan (LEOP) in place.
+If a town currently lacks an LEOP, HMGP applications will be accepted but funds may not be released until the local EOP is in place.
+For assistance with LEOP development, towns may contact their local Regional Planning Commission.

 HMGP applications must be completed in their entirety, including maps, list of alternative proposals, engineering plans, hydrology studies (if needed) and a full benefit-cost analysis (BCA) in the FEMA-approved format, if applicable.
 If you need help in completing the BCA, you may contact your local Regional Planning Commission.
 Some BCA assistance is also available from VEM staff, if you make a prior appointment.

-If you wish to apply for an HMGP grant when funding becomes available, please submit a Letter of Intent (LOI) to VEM.
+If you wish to apply for HMGP funding, please submit a Letter of Intent (LOI) to VEM.
 The LOI should include a brief description of your proposal and the total estimated cost of your project.
 Please note that LOIs are strongly encouraged, but not required.

 Please submit LOIs and completed applications to: